Trying Not To Break Down — A Homeless Teen Navigates Middle School

 "I grew up being alone, raised by my older brother and my grandma," Caydden says.
 "She means everything.
 Without her I wouldn't be here.
 I'd probably be dead somewhere."

 After three months of searching, the shelter became their only option.
-Cantrell is grateful to have a place to stay, but says not having a permanent home is really hard on her grandsons.
+Cantrell is grateful to have a place to stay but says not having a permanent home is really hard on her grandsons.

 "My youngest one, he can be a little terror, because he's upset by it," Cantrell says.
-"He gets angry, and he'll sit in the corner and say, 'I hate this place, I hate this place.'"
+"He gets angry, and he'll sit in the corner and say, 'I hate this place, I hate this place.' "

 It's difficult for Caydden too, but you wouldn't know it.
 Caydden is a social 14-year-old with a big smile.
 One of his favorite things about school is seeing his friends.